mrpejker/cardano-e2e-example/tutorial/server_side/business_logic.rst

 - Receiver's address.
 - Sender's address.
-- Asset Class and amount of token that the sender pays.
+- Asset class and amount of tokens that the sender paid.
-- Asset Class and amount of token that the receiver pays.
+- Asset class and amount of tokens that the receiver should pay.

 As we mentioned before, in the design we chose for this implementation, the sender starts an escrow by submitting a transaction that pays to a script an amount of some asset class.
-That script is parameterized in the receiver address, and the datum contains the rest of the information: sender's address, asset class and amount of tokens that the receiver must pay.
+The script is parameterized on the receiver address, and the datum contains the rest of the information: sender's address, asset class and amount of tokens that the receiver must pay.
-For validating the resolution of an escrow we need to check that when the script utxo is being spent, the sender receives the corresponding amount of tokens, and the transaction is signed by the receiver.
+For validating the resolution of an escrow we need to check that when the script UTxO is being spent, the sender receives the corresponding amount of tokens, and the transaction is signed by the receiver.
-For validating that an escrow is canceled, the transaction spending the script utxo must be signed by the sender.
+For validating that an escrow is canceled, the transaction spending the script UTxO must be signed by the sender.

-In the :code:`Business` module we implement the data-type corresponding to the `state` of the dApp that will be located inside the `Datum`.
-We also implement the core checks and computations that will be used at building and validating the transactions.
+In the :code:`Business` module we implement the data type corresponding to the `state` of the dApp that will be located inside the `Datum`.
+We also implement the core checks and computations that will be used when building and validating the transactions.

-In the :code:`Types` module we implement the data-types corresponding to the `Datum` and `Redeemer`, and some other boilerplate.
+In the :code:`Types` module we implement the data types corresponding to the `Datum` and `Redeemer`, and some other boilerplate.

 Business